-Age-appropriate Content:

-Library books are generally shelved in separate sections for elementary and middle school/high school students.
+Age-appropriate Content: Library books are generally shelved in separate sections for elementary and middle school/high school students.
 However, our K-12 library houses a variety of content for multiple grade levels, which can sometimes make it challenging to determine whether a book is appropriate for a particular student.
 The library uses recommendations from Amazon and Junior Library Guild to help in this process.
-We typically request a note from parents to grant permission to check out books that have sensitive content.
-In addition, if you have any concerns about appropriate content, or personal beliefs that prohibit your child from checking out particular books, we encourage you to communicate this to the library staff.
+If you have any concerns about appropriate content, or personal beliefs that prohibit your child from checking out particular books, we encourage you to communicate this to the library staff.